 1. Understand the real estate accounting regulations you have to follow

 The first thing to start with is learning about the federal regulations you’ll have to follow.
-These guidelines will shape your accounting practices and must be followed if you’re to avoid any trouble with the IRS.
+These guidelines will shape your accounting practices and be, followed if you’re to avoid any trouble with the IRS.
 The purpose of these regulations is to:

 - Protect investors